 Script To Screen

-Vampire Mark: In the first draft, Mark had black and white dreams throughout the course of the story that parodied old vampire movies; it was actually a running subplot, following Vampire Mark as he attempted to find a victim to bite in 16th Century Europe, becoming more and more frustrated at his own ineptitude, until villagers carrying torches and pitchforks track him down in his crypt.
+Vampire Mark: In the first draft, Mark had black and white dreams throughout the course of the story that parodied old vampire movies; it was supposed to show the downside of being a vampire as a running subplot.
+The dreams followed Vampire Mark as he attempted to find a victim to bite in 16th Century Europe, becoming more and more frustrated at his own ineptitude, until villagers carrying torches and pitchforks track him down in his crypt.
 Eventually, the dreams invade his daily life and become hallucinations, climaxing at the school dance.
 But by the time they were going to film the screenplay, the dreams/hallucinations of Mark as a vampire had been reduced to one measly dream sequence with Vampire Mark attacking Robin, who appeared as a peasant girl wandering in the graveyard of his crypt.
 Then as they were about to film the scene, Sam Goldwyn, Jr., felt that the set didn't match the look of the rest of the film, so it was scrapped and the scene was re-filmed in an all-white, modernized setting.
 Unfortunately, in scrapping the classic vampire B-movie look, elements like an obviously fake bat seemed out of context, and just made audience members say (quite audibly in the screenings I attended), "Couldn't they afford a better-looking bat?!?"
 Anyway, fortunately, the photos you see here were taken of the original set and eventually used to promote the film when it was decided after the fact that it might have been a GOOD thing to look like a vampire film (in fact, an image from this photoshoot appeared on the Italian theatrical poster).
 Imagine the audience's surprise when it had nothing to do with the movie...

 Confessional Scene: This scene was in every draft of the script, but has a different payoff than you are shown in the finished film (this version is from the third or fourth draft, but it changed very little).
-It was actually filmed as written, but re-dubbed because of a potential Catholic church backlash (the punchline here was replaced with "You're in deep shit," which I guess must have been a favorite line of the Pope's).
-You can still hear the "wino" grunting and straining as he defecates in the next booth, however.
+Although Howard Storm says in his autobiography that he refused to film this scene as written, it was actually shot as-is, but re-dubbed because of a potential Catholic church backlash (the punchline here was replaced in the finished film with "You're in deep shit," which is obviously something you hear at Mass all the time).
+To prove my point, you can still hear the "wino" grunting and straining as he defecates in the next booth.
 So when you finish reading this, say ten 'Hail Marys' and think about what you have done...